wxd237/gitlab-development-kit/README.md

 If you do not have the dependencies below you will experience strange errors during installation.

 1. A user, this can be your normal user but **DO NOT** run the installation as a root user
-1. Ruby 2.1.5 with your method of choice (RVM, ruby-build, rbenv, chruby, etc.)
+1. Ruby 2.1.5 with your method of choice (RVM, ruby-build, rbenv, chruby, etc.), **DO NOT** use the system Ruby, because it requires sudo to install gems.
 1. Bundler `gem install bundler`

 #### OS X 10.9